FishTaixian/FishTaixian/README.md

 <br />
 I'm a little coder.
 I'm form China.
 I'm a student now.<br />
 This is my git account,I want use code to create a beautful net world.<br />
-uh...although my program experience is poor.<br />
+uh...although my programming experience is poor.<br />
 <del>AND ENGLISH IS TOO.</del><br />
 <br />